hiddenSymmetries/simsopt/plan.md

     `B_external_normal_jacobian_from_surface(...)`.
   - Added the resulting target derivative to the local `SquaredFlux` surface gradient while keeping native Simsopt coil objects and coil derivatives.
+- Factored the finite-beta local `SquaredFlux` surface derivative into `local_squared_flux_surface_gradient(...)` in `src/simsopt/mhd/virtual_casing_jax.py`.
+  - It includes the surface geometry derivative and the optional virtual-casing target Jacobian contribution.
+  - `single_stage_optimization_finite_beta_jax.py` now calls this shared
+    helper instead of carrying a local copy of the formula.
+  - Added a reduced finite-beta smoke test comparing the helper's directional derivative against a central finite difference of the recomputed virtual-casing target and local squared-flux objective.
 - Updated the JAX MHD documentation page to describe the new tangent helper and the finite-beta exact target-gradient path.
 - Generated a documentation validation plot: